2023 Hearts and Minds Lab

 Sandra Hunter

-Sandra is an Indigenous mother and grandmother who is in the first year of her PhD in Clinical Psychology.
+Sandra is an Indigenous mother and grandmother who is in the second year of her PhD in Clinical Psychology.
 She has extensive experience working with parents and families in various forms and feels passionate about working in both group and individual settings.
 Sandra’s MA and PhD research involves traditional Indigenous parenting practices in Manitoba with the goal of increasing cultural identity and well-being for Indigenous families and communities.
 Sandra believes in focusing on the substantial value of intergenerational relationships and building support for promoting healthy families.

 Kayla Joyce